wso2/wso2-qa-artifacts/intergration/Kerberos_Authentication_Using_WSO2_Products/README.txt

 1) Copy the config files found inside kerberos/IS/conf to the conf directory of Identity Server (IS 5.0.0).
 If you change the config files manually, there are changes in following files...
-	- jaas.conf
-	- krb5.con
+	- krb5.con : Change the encryption types, realm and domain names to match with our requirement.
-	- embedded-ldap.xml
+	- embedded-ldap.xml : Enable KDC server and preAuthenticationTimeStampEnabled property.
-	- user-mgt.xml
+	- user-mgt.xml : Enable KDC in default ldap userstore manager.

 2) Create a user in identity server e.g